About Grey Matters

 In addition, Rosie is currently leading the programme for coach education with all National and Regional England Golf coaches, and also has experience from a number of other performance domains such as music, drama and banking.View Rosie on LinkedIn

-Andrew is a former professional footballer and current SFA qualified Coach.
+Dr. Andrew Cruickshank works with Grey Matters as Senior Performance Psychologist, and is a former professional footballer and current SFA qualified Coach.
 A Chartered and HCPC psychologist, Andrew’s research interests include culture change and leadership in elite sport, expertise, and the promotion of peak performance.
-As a performance psychologist, Andrew currently works with the British Judo Squad, England Golf and professional teams and performers.
+Andrew currently works with the British Judo Squad, England Golf and professional teams and performers.
 Past assignments have included Mountain Biking, Premiership Rugby and Athletics.View Andrew on LinkedIn

-Áine’s background is in physical education and coaching.
+Dr. Áine Macnamara’s background is in physical education and coaching, and currently works with Grey Matters as Senior Coach Developer.
 She has worked with young people in a range of sporting environments as an educator, coach and sports psychology consultant.
 Her main research interest is in Talent Development and she has published widely including over 45 peer-review journals, 15 book chapters and technical reports, and two books.

 Áine has consulted with a range of sporting organisations in the UK and Ireland including the FA, GAA, England Golf, Munster Rugby, and Leinster GAA, helping them develop Talent Development pathways and policies as well as providing coach and parent education to support the implementation of these ideas. Áine has been an invited speaker at National and International conferences and workshops focused on talent development, sport performance, youth sport and physical education, engaging frequently with NGBs of sport by contributing to coach education and player development workshops.View Áine on LinkedIn